mattneub/RubyFrontier/README.md

 Therefore I now permit use of RubyFrontier under Ruby 1.9.3.
 As of this point (version 1.1.1 and later) I am quite confident about this feature.
 If you do encounter an issue, please [report][] it.
 If the Ruby 1.9.3 tweaks worry you, stick with Ruby 1.8.7 and use commit 611d787958, but in my opinion the current version is better, under both Ruby 1.8.7 and Ruby 1.9.3.

 In February 2013 Ruby 2.0.0 was released.
 RubyFrontier appears to work well under Ruby 2.0.0.
 Again, if there's a problem, please [report][] it.

+In December 2013 I installed Mavericks (OS X 10.9), which force-updates you to Ruby 2.0.0.
+At that point, it seemed easiest to give TextMate 2 a try.
+RubyFrontier appears to run fine under Mavericks and TextMate 2!
+The proof is the same as above: all tests pass, and my own sites build correctly.
+Please let me know of any issues you encounter.

 INSTALLATION